Instrument: Universal Core Identity Model

 Use this section to understand the model before moving into scripts or practice tools.
 The applied tools depend on the reader knowing where each issue belongs: Core, Location, Society, or Perspective.

-Core Model is the structural center of UCIM.
-It explains both the map and the failure mode the map is designed to prevent.
+This is the structural center of the model — it explains both the map itself and the failure mode the map exists to prevent.

 Why This Matters